Untitled Document

 Àμâ±â´ÉÀÔ´Ï´Ù.

-2. (Constructive Con Bella) What helps you stay motivated to study?
+2. (Constructive Con Bella) What can bias do to news stories?

-4. (Rebuttal Con Bella) What is the right way to use AI in school?
+4. (Rebuttal Con Bella) Why is fairness important in reporting?

 ȸ»ç¼Ò°³ | ȸ»çÀ§Ä¡ | Á¦ÈÞ ¹× Á¦¾È | ±¤°í¾È³» | °³ÀÎÁ¤º¸ º¸È£Á¤Ã¥ | À̸ÞÀϹ«´Ü¼öÁý°ÅºÎ | Site ÀÌ¿ë¾È³» | FAQ | Áö¿øÇÁ·Î±×·¥